-Equalization of funding for Montana CILs ensures the combined budgets of each center are the same.
+Equalization of funding for Montana CILs is the practice of ensuring that the combined budgets of each center are the same.
 Equalization of funding for CILs considers the combined monies from Part B, Part C, and General Fund sources.
 When funding levels of Part C and/or Part B would change (increase or decrease) the change would be distributed equally between the four existing CILs.
 Funding from grants and other contracts are not included in the equalization calculations.